 Does your website still reflect your core brand attributes?

-Have things changed at your law firm since you first wrote your website copy?
+Have things changed since writing your law firm’s website copy?
 Or are you offering new services in a particular sector or mass tort, for example, or have you shifted your approach to customer service in some way?

 If so, your website navigation—the page hierarchy outline that leads users through your website in the most intuitive way—probably needs to change.
 Inevitably this will lead to shifts in content and tone.
 Remember, if you’re not telling the real story about who you are as a law firm and positioning your attorneys as approachable authorities, you’re not going to generate the right lead from your website.